La Peaulogie

 Free access

-The texts of the journal are subject to the CC BY-NC-SA 3.0 FR : Attribution – Non Commercial Use – Share under the Same Conditions 3.0 France
+The texts of the journal are subject to the CC BY : Attribution International

-- Adapt – remix, transform and create from material
+• Adapt – remix, transform and create from the material for any use, including commercial use.

 Under the following conditions:

-- Attribution – You must credit the Work, include a link to the license and indicate if any modifications have been made to the Work.
-You must provide this information by all reasonable means, without however suggesting that the Offeror supports you or supports the way you have used their Work.
+• Attribution – You must credit the Work, incorporate a link to the license, and indicate whether any modifications have been made to the Work.
+You must indicate this information by all reasonable means, without suggesting that the Offeror endorses you or the way you have used the Work.

-All the texts of the review La Peaulogie are available free of charge in open access for the electronic version.
+All texts in the Peaulogy magazine are available free of charge in electronic form.
 Authors and readers are encouraged to distribute the articles.